Trump administration takes final swipes at China and its companies

 Aside from Comac and Xiaomi, the Pentagon added Advanced Micro-Fabrication Equipment Inc (AMEC), Luokung Technology Corp, Beijing Zhongguancun Development Investment Center, GOWIN Semiconductor Corp, Grand China Air Co Ltd, Global Tone Communication Technology Co Ltd and China National Aviation Holding Co Ltd to the list.

-AMEC, in a statement published on the Shanghai Stock Exchnge, said it has no ties to China’s military and said the measures will have “no substantial impact on operations and production.”
+AMEC said it had no ties to China’s military and the measures will have “no substantial impact on operations and production”.

-In a statement, Xiaomi said the company “is not owned, controlled or affiliated with the Chinese military,” adding it “will take the appropriate course of action” following the order.
+Xiaomi said the company “is not owned, controlled or affiliated with the Chinese military” and it would take an appropriate course of action following the order.

-China’s last week published new rules for countering “unjustified” laws and restrictions imposed by foreign countries on Chinese companies, promising to assess for potential violations of international law and offering companies support.
+China’s last week published new rules for countering laws and restrictions imposed by foreign countries.

-The Trump administration has pulled some punches against Beijing in its final days, as the Treasury Department has succeeded in easing hardline policies sought by other U.S. agencies.
+The Trump administration has pulled some punches against Beijing in its final days as the Treasury Department has eased hardline policies sought by other U.S. agencies.

 On Wednesday, it scrapped plans to blacklist Chinese tech giants Alibaba, Tencent and Baidu, amid pushback from Treasury Secretary Steven Mnuchin, who is seen as more dovish on China, sources said.

-Reporting by David Shepardson, Alexandra Alper, Lisa Lambert, David Brunnstrom and Mike Stone in Washington; Additional Reporting by Brenda Goh and Josh Horwitz in Shanghai and Tom Westbrook in Singapore; Editing by Chris Sanders, Howard Goller and Lincoln Feast.
+Reporting by David Shepardson, Alexandra Alper, Lisa Lambert, David Brunnstrom and Mike Stone in Washington; Additional Reporting by Brenda Goh and Josh Horwitz in Shanghai, Tom Westbrook and Chen Aizhu in Singapore; Cate Cadell in Beijing; Editing by Chris Sanders, Howard Goller and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.